 Learn about the resources and requirements needed to effectively plan a digital project, including current project and financial management methodologies, and how to successfully lead a design and development team through a project lifecycle.

 Is the Industry Certificate: Digital Producer right for you?

 There are many jobs for Digital Producers in the creative digital space, but you need specific skills and knowledge to succeed.
 This course will help you learn how to plan and supervise a digital project through its conception, creative, and technical phases, and keep the project on time and on budget.

 In the course you’ll learn about:

-- The different components that make up the digital space including digital projects such as websites, games, apps, and other new tech.
+- the different components that make up the digital ecosystem